 One of the things I loved about this underwater museum in Mexico is it’s a concept – it’s potentially the future of things to come when it comes to the way we view art galleries.

 Personally, I don’t visit art galleries.
 However, stick one underwater or on the side of a mountain and I’m there.
 That’s what’s great about this place – it’s pioneering, before it’s time.
 Have that in the back of your mind as you dive here.

-Is the MUSA underwater museum worth it though?
+Is the MUSA Cancun museum worth it though?